A bridge between crisis and stability.

 Our mission

-To provide safety, stability, and support so women can rebuild their lives with dignity and direction.
+To provide safety, stability, and support so people can rebuild their lives with dignity and direction.

 Our approach

 Every part of KALMA — our home, our staff, our daily rhythms — is shaped by trauma-informed care.
-We meet women where they are, and walk with them as long as it takes.
+We meet people where they are, and walk with them as long as it takes.

 Faith as the quiet foundation.

-KALMA is built on the belief that every woman is created with inherent worth and is loved beyond measure.
+KALMA is built on the belief that every person is created with inherent worth and is loved beyond measure.
 Our work is grounded in faith — not as a requirement, but as the well we draw from.
-It shapes the hospitality of our home, the patience of our care, and the hope we hold for every woman who walks through our doors.
+It shapes the hospitality of our home, the patience of our care, and the hope we hold for every person who walks through our doors.

 "He heals the brokenhearted and binds up their wounds."

-Katherine Aarndel — led by faith, built for women.
+Katherine Aarndel — led by faith, built for people in need.

-Katherine Aarndel is the Founder of KALMA, a faith-driven safe-housing initiative created to support women rebuilding their lives after crisis.
-Guided by her relationship with God and a deep belief in restoration, Katherine built KALMA as a refuge where women can find safety, stability, and the space to heal.
+Katherine Aarndel is the Founder of KALMA Foundation, Inc., a faith-driven and trauma-informed nonprofit providing safe, stable, and supportive housing for individuals rebuilding their lives after crisis.
+Guided by her relationship with God and a deep belief in restoration, Katherine created KALMA as a refuge for survivors of domestic violence and people experiencing housing insecurity as a result of abuse, instability, or crisis.

 Dignity, first and always.